Darjeeling: Tourism

 Darjeeling has two peak tourism seasons, September to November and April to May.
-A 2014 study suggested that domestic tourism is the foundation of the town's vacation business.
+A 2014 study suggested that domestic tourism is the foundation of the city's vacation business.
 The Chowrasta is a popular shopping and gathering area where a tourist might get their picture taken dressed in colourful and rustic local clothes.
 The tea plantations below are particularly visited by foreign tourists.
 Old bungalows in some plantations have been converted to deluxe lodgings in which rooms rent out dearly by any global standard.
 Some tourists hold dear the escape to a peaceful, unspoilt, and picturesque landscape evoked in Satyajit Ray's 1962-film Kanchenjungha.